rforbiodatascience25/group_10_project/README.md

 ## Presentation
 Link to the presentation:

+## Data retrieval
+Library "RKaggle" needs to be downloaded to retreive the data in the program.

 ## Multidrug Antibiotic Resistance Analysis

 This repository contains a reproducible workflow for cleaning, augmenting, and analyzing a multidrug-resistant bacteria dataset.